 They work in the business focusing on the transactional nature of that business.
 That includes things like recording sales, documenting expenses, processing payments, handling payroll, and keeping the books balanced at the end of the month.

 A bookkeeper is also in charge of tracking accounts receivable and accounts payable records.
+They may use simple accounting software or bookkeeping systems to easily keep track.

 For accounts payable, that means ensuring all invoices are correct and bills are being paid properly to avoid fines and penalties.
 Accounts receivable involves issuing invoices to clients, following up with clients over outstanding balances, and recording any payments received.